Not to be confused with: Wood-Sorrel, Wood Horsetail, Wood Speedwell,

 Woodruff is used in some alcoholic drinks such as Maiwine, a white wine.

-Woodruff smells sweet like new-mown hay due to the presence of Coumarins, the smell becoming stronger on drying.
+Woodruff smells sweet like new-mown hay and vanilla due to the presence of Coumarins, the smell becoming stronger after being picked for 2 hours on drying.
 Thus Woodruff is thus used as a pot-pourri, and in herbal tea, but consumption should be limited due to the toxicity of coumarins.
 Very high doses cause vertigo, somnolence, and coma within sleep apnoea.

 Woodruff also contains seven toxic iridoid glucosides in the aerial parts of the plant, the sugar molecule in all cases being